25 Things You Didn’t Know You Could Recycle

 Grandpa's choppers may hold $25 worth of recyclable metals, including gold, silver, and palladium.
 The Japan Denture Recycling Association is known to collect false teeth, remove and recycle the metals, and discard the rest of the denture (which is illegal to reuse).
 The program has donated all of its earnings to UNICEF.

 Got burnt out holiday lights?
 The folks at HolidayLEDs.com will gladly take your old lights, shred them, and sort the remaining PVC, glass, and copper.
 Those raw materials are taken to another recycling center to be resurrected.
-(In 2011, the State of Minnesota collected and recycled around 100 tons of dead lights.)

 The first step in recycling your toy is to send it to a specialty processing plant, where it's sterilized and sorted.
 There, all "mechanical devices" are salvaged, refurbished, and resold.
 Silicone and rubber toys, on the other hand, are "ground up, mixed with a binding agent, and remolded into new toys," according to the aptly titled website, Sex Toy Recycling.
 Metals, plastics, and other leftovers retire from the pleasure industry and are recycled into conventional products.